Joker9090/Pokedex/README.md

 ```

 ## TO IMPROVE
-- INPROVE typecript validation in root Reducer when actions.payload is readed
+- improve typecript validation in root Reducer when actions.payload is readed
 - Props Drillin in FilterObject
 - scss instead of basic css for better in-box-css
 - more test cases